GatuGatu14/customer-insights/ci-docs/journeys/email-preview.md

 > - [Subscription center links](set-up-subscription-center.md#test-sub-center) will open the subscription center page, but the page won't function.
 > - You can't test send [confirmation-request messages](double-opt-in.md).
 > - To test an email that contains placeholders that point to Dataverse tables, the user running the test must have [read permissions](role-permissions.md) for the tables.
+> - Testing [QR codes](https://learn.microsoft.com/en-us/dynamics365/customer-insights/journeys/email-qr-code) is limited with test send and preview we recommend using a journey to ensure it will be displayed correctly across various email clients.
 >
-> To test these features, create a simple customer journey that targets a very small segment (such as one that includes a single contact with your email address) and sends the message  you want to test.
+>To test these features, create a simple customer journey that targets a very small segment (such as one that includes a single contact with your email address) and sends the message  you want to test.

 ## Preview your message in the designer